NaiboWang/EasySpider/Readme.md

 A visual code-free/no-code web crawler/spider.

-## For WWW demo paper reviewer

-If you encountered any questions when testing this software, please feel free to contact Naibo at: naibowang@u.nus.edu, I will help you at any time.

 ## Download EasySpider

 Refer to the [Releases Page](https://github.com/NaiboWang/EasySpider/releases) of github to download the latest version of EasySpider.